 Winter weather makes a big impact on the economy because it affects business operations and influences consumer behavior.

 It’s hard to predict exactly how much snow costs the economy, but experts guess it’s in the millions each year for states located in snowy regions.
 Here are a few reasons why businesses take a hit during a winter storm:

 - Employees call off: Employees may not be able to report to work during a snowstorm, which slows production and increases lost revenue.
 Employers must also find ways to replace employees who can’t make it in, which may mean paying other workers overtime.
 According to the Centers for Disease Control and Prevention (CDC), lost productivity linked to absenteeism costs employers over $225 billion a year in the United States.
 Simply said, when employees call off, businesses lose money.

 - Customers stay home: Customer activity declines because people are not willing to drive during winter weather events.
-For example, in January 2013, during a polar vortex, there was a 3% drop in sales in the auto industry.
 While grocery stores might see a boost in customer activity right before a storm, other types of businesses, such as restaurants, can expect a drop in sales.

 - Businesses close: If there’s no way for employees to make it to work, a business may have to close its doors during a storm.
 When a business closes, it loses money because it can’t make any sales or produce goods.
 It may also lose customers to competitors.
 For some companies, just a single day of shutting down leads to substantial loss.
 According to a Boston Herald article, retailers lost roughly $10 million every day they closed or stayed open but had little business during a snowstorm.
 IHS Global Insight claims that a major snowstorm costs businesses and